-- 20.81.
-The presiding bishop and the Executive Committee of the Church Council shall be available to give counsel when disputes arise within this church. - 20.82.
+- c.
+If the Committee on Appeals has determined that one of the conditions listed in 20.65.01.b., 20.65.01.c., or 20.65.01.d. exists, it shall return the matter to the discipline hearing committee for further proceedings. - 20.66.
+Decisions of the Committee on Appeals shall be final; an affirmative vote by at least two-thirds of those present and voting shall be necessary to render a decision or opinion.
+Each decision or opinion shall be reported as soon as practical in writing to the parties concerned, and a summary of action taken shall be reported to the Churchwide Assembly. - 20.70.
+ADJUDICATION - 20.71.
+The presiding bishop and the Executive Committee of the Church Council shall be available to give counsel when disputes arise within this church. - 20.72.
 When there is disagreement on a substantive issue among churchwide units or between or among synods of this church that cannot be resolved by the parties, the aggrieved party or parties may appeal to the presiding bishop and the Executive Committee of the Church Council for consultation.
-If this consultation fails to resolve the issue, a petition may be addressed by the parties to the Church Council requesting it to mediate the matter. - 20.83.
-When a component or beneficiary of a churchwide unit has a disagreement on a substantive issue which it cannot resolve with the board of its unit, it may address an appeal to the presiding bishop and the Executive Committee of the Church Council.
-In this case, the decision of the Executive Committee shall prevail, except that upon the motion of a member of the Church Council, the decision shall be referred to the Church Council for final action. - 20.84.
+If this consultation fails to resolve the issue, a petition may be addressed by the parties to the Church Council requesting it to resolve the matter. - 20.73.
+When a component of a churchwide unit or office has a disagreement on a substantive issue which it cannot resolve within the unit or office, it may address an appeal to the presiding bishop and the Executive Committee of the Church Council.
+In this case, the decision of the Executive Committee shall prevail, except that upon the motion of a member of the Church Council, the decision shall be referred to the Church Council for final action. - 20.74.
 When there is disagreement on a substantive issue between a synod or synods and the churchwide organization that cannot be resolved by the parties, the aggrieved party or parties may appeal to the Committee on Appeals for consultation and adjudication.
-If this appeal fails to resolve the issue, a petition may be addressed by the parties to the Churchwide Assembly, whose decision shall be final. - 20.85.
+If this appeal fails to resolve the issue, a petition may be addressed by the parties to the Churchwide Assembly, whose decision shall be final. - 20.75.
 When there is disagreement among factions within a congregation on a substantive issue which cannot be resolved by the parties, members of a congregation shall have access to the synodical bishop for consultation after informing the chair of the Congregation Council of their intent.
 If the consultation fails to resolve the issue(s), the Consultation Committee of the synod shall consider the matter.
 If the Consultation Committee of the synod shall fail to resolve the issue(s), the matter shall be referred to the Synod Council, whose decision shall be final.